Children's Products/ Car Seats

 The U.S. Centers for Disease Control and Prevention (CDC) report more than 9 million children are injured and 12,000 die every year as a result of unintentional accidents.
 Of those injuries, some 250,000 or more are caused by defective toys.
 An estimated 7 million involving children under the age of 8 are injured in motor vehicle accidents.
 Approximately 75,000 children under 5 are injured by defective nursery products, such as cribs, bassinets, swings, strollers and high chairs.

-At The Ansara Law Firm, our Fort Lauderdale child injury attorneys know these incidents can have devastating consequences to children and their families.
+At The Ansara Law Firm, our Fort Lauderdale product liability attorneys know these incidents can have devastating consequences to children and their families.
 Makers and distributors of these products need to be held accountable.

 Our experience in these cases has taught us there is a wide range of goods that can pose the risk of harm to children.
 Some of the common types of defects linked to children’s products have included:

 - Products with small parts that could be easily swallowed;

 - Products that pose risk of a fall;

 - Strings or ropes that might cause strangulation;